cscott530/LocalAdServer/readme.md

 ## Running/Usage

-`npm run start` will start the server at `localhost:3000`.
+- `npm run start` will start the server at `localhost:3000`.

-## Other project usage:
+- To consume ads, in the project that's displaying ads, set the ad server url to `http://localhost:3000`, and make sure it's set to not serve up the static `TEST_AD` values, if applicable.

-In the project that's displaying ads, simply set the ad server url to `http://localhost:3000`, and make sure it's set to not serve up the static `TEST_AD` values, if applicable.
-The paths and variables that are otherwise in place for preview/production should match what this server accepts.
+- The paths and variables that are otherwise in place for preview/production should match what this server accepts.

 ## Notes